exratione/thywill/doc/serverSetup.md

 Node.js act as backend servers to provide static and dynamic content:

   * All content is served over SSL
-  * Stunnel decrypts SSL connections and passes plain data to Varnish
+  * Stunnel decrypts HTTPS traffic and passes HTTP traffic to Varnish
   * Varnish manages distribution of traffic between Node.js and Nginx backends
   * Nginx serves static files for Thywill
   * Nginx can also be used to serve an unrelated website